 Giannis is just a bench player in my time?

-Charles Oakley might be the poster child of old guys hating on the new, but the level expectation doesn't rule out the absurdity.
+Charles Oakley might be the poster child of old guys hating on the new, but the level of expectation doesn't rule out the absurdity.

 Oakley went off on the No Pump Fakes podcast, asserting that Giannis "wouldn't have been a force back in the day."
 Continuing, "he wouldn't be doing no euros to the basket… someone would knock his head off… he would have come off the bench back in the day".